Summary

 1170 OLD HENDERSON RD STE 221COLUMBUS, OH 43220

 ALS United Ohio was founded in 1983 to serve the unique needs of those living with ALS, their families, and their caregivers.
+Our three mission pillars are Local Care, Advocacy, and Research.
+Local Care is always our first priority.
 We provide all programs and services FREE OF CHARGE, thanks to the generous contributions of individuals, businesses and foundations in the community.
 Donations, sponsorships, and grants are the organization’s sole source of revenue.

 Case Management - Registered patients are assigned a Care Services Coordinator who guides them through all aspects of their support and care.
 These nurses and social workers are knowledgeable about the complexities of ALS care and the resources available.
 Having a single point of contact provides personalized attention and continuity of care.